MariusArlauskas/moviesProject/README.md

         Color indicating rating of the movie
-        Movies dialog with more info about movie dialog has like, add to list and rating buttons
+        Movies dialog with more info about movie dialog has like, add to list and rating buttons has a button to redirect to main movies page

+    Movie page:
+        shown all info about movie

     Profile toolbar
         Toolbar easy navigation of personal info shows up when user is logged in